kud/gh-pr-comments/README.md

-# ✨ gh review-pull-request
+# ✨ gh pr-comments

-Browse GitHub PR review discussions with fzf.
+Browse GitHub PR review comments with fzf.

 This is a GitHub CLI extension that lets you filter unresolved review threads for a pull request, preview comment context, copy a comment to your clipboard, or open it in the browser.